brijmohanbohra15/Watershed-prioritization-based-on-Soil-susceptibility-using-TOPSIS-AHP-model/README.md

 ## TOPSIS.py
 This file contains python script of TOPSIS (MCDM technique) to determine sub-watershed ranking based on susceptibility to soil erosion.

+## sensitivityAnalysis_soilMoisture.py
+This file contains fucntion to determine the coefficient of regression between soil moisture and backscatter coefficient with respect to different NDVI ranges and available crop